smlinux/nexuiz/Docs/server/readme.txt

 You will need to copy the right script into your Nexuiz main directory, where the normal binaries are.
-There are two scrips for each sytems, one to start a normal Nexuiz server and one to start a Nexuiz 'Pro' server, that differs in movement and weapon settings.
+There are two scrips for each sytems, one to start a normal Nexuiz server and one to start a Nexuiz 'Havoc' server, that differs in movement and weapon settings.
 You then need to copy and ADJUST the config file which is called server.cfg.
 You can copy it either into the Nexuiz/data directory where the big data*.pk3 file is or when running on linux or mac you